Our Therapeutic Teams

 MBBS, MGPPsych, FASPsyMed

 Dr Ruth Gawler is a General Practitioner with a specialised interest in Mind-Body Medicine, meditation and Psychology.
 Ruth worked as a facilitator and therapist at the foundation for 12 years and currently guest-facilitates regular retreat programs there with her husband Ian.
 The paradigm Ruth works from is that good health and healing involves a process of integrating the physical, psychological, and spiritual aspect of one’s life, and that meditation is key to this process.
-Dr Gawler holds a Masters in GP Psychiatry and is currently the President of the Meditation Association of Australia.
+Dr Gawler holds a Masters in GP Psychiatry and was on the Board of the Meditation Teachers Association for 8 years, and served as President of the Association for 2 years prior to stepping down at the end of 2016.
 Ruth offers private consultations during some residential programs, as well as through a clinic in East Melbourne.